katrinleinweber/set-on-fire/_chapters_en/hosting.md

 ---
 permalink: "/en/hosting/"
 title: "Host Your Project Responsibly"
+questions:
+-   "Where should I host my version control repositories?"
 objectives:
 -   "Explain different options for hosting scientific work."
 keypoints:
 -   "Projects can be hosted on university servers, on personal domains, or on public forges."
 -   "Rules regarding intellectual property and storage of sensitive data apply no matter where code and data are hosted."
 ---

 -   What are the permanent access points for your project?